Introduction to Ecological Trajectory Analysis (ETA)

 information would be:

-x <- defineTrajectories(d, sites, surveys, times)
+xt <- defineTrajectories(d, entities, surveys, times)

 ## sites surveys times